 [Phil ascends rubble slopes to the first headwall.]

-[There is some stiff moderate terrain if you go left (further from Hector Creek) at the headwall.
-Instead of following the obvious scree trail up, look for a branch to climber's right that goes towards the falls and climbs up right beside it, eventually crossing Hector Creek near the top to climber's right.]
+[There is some stiff moderate terrain if you go climber's left (away from Hector Creek) at the headwall.
+Instead of following the obvious scree trail, look for a branch to climber's right that goes towards the falls and climbs up right beside it, eventually crossing Hector Creek near the top to climber's right.
+This trail is not obvious from below!]

 [Phil takes in the lovely Little Hector as we start traversing to Hector Pass.]